-Kingsumo does not have a drag-and-drop page builder nor lets you add rewards into a competition.
-It has got far fewer features than UpViral.
+Kingsumo does not have a drag-and-drop page builder nor lets you add rewards to a competition.
+It has far fewer features than UpViral.
 Here’s a video that shows you how to run a giveaway using Kingsumo.
 Watch it to see the interface.

 On the other hand, UpViral contains tons of features for giveaway creation.
 Templates are one of the most anticipated and loved parts.

-UpViral’s Custom Actions builder makes it so easy to create tasks.
+UpViral’s Custom Actions builder makes it easy to create tasks.
 Here’s a short video on it.

 UpViral drag-and-drop page editor allows you to embed custom HTML codes so that you and add HTML widgets such as a testimonial carousel slider with previous and next (to showcase reviews from clients and previous giveaway winners) and HTML countdown timers to display the close date and time of the campaign, etc.,

 Although Kingsumo is a cheaper alternative to UpViral, when comparing the features and value for cost, UpViral gives you more capabilities.